A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Results on a dome truss model under asymmetric loads

 \subsection{Model response to the uncertain input}

 The output of the model in response to a single instance of the input is a list of displacements in the $x$-, $y$- and $z$- directions, one per node, as well as the tension (or compression) of each bar.
-We restricted our attention to displacements only, which, if excessive, may lead to failure of the structure.
+We restricted our attention to displacements only, which, if excessive ($11\mm$ in any direction), lead to failure of the structure.

-We first performed a preliminary Monte-Carlo analysis based on $250$ simulations of the input (with loads coupled by $C^{\mathcal{V}}$) and corresponding output displacements. \figref{dome}C shows in two different color codes the average weights on the nodes in each sector (left color bar) and the resulting average vertical displacement of each node (right color bar).
+We first performed a preliminary Monte-Carlo analysis based on $1000$ simulations of the input (with loads coupled by $C^{\mathcal{V}}$) and corresponding output displacements. \figref{dome}C shows in two different color codes the average weights on the nodes in each sector (left color bar) and the resulting average vertical displacement of each node (right color bar).
 Negative displacement indicates that the node moved downwards.
 Some nodes exhibited positive displacements, \ie, uplifting.

 For all simulations and all nodes, the vertical displacement always exceeded in absolute value the displacement in the $x$- and $y$- directions.
-This was expected, considering that the average bar's cross-sections were optimised to minimise the latter.
-Besides, the absolute vertical displacement was always maximal at node 2.
-Thus, we reduced the model's response to the vertical displacement $\Delta$ of node 2:
+This was expected, considering that the average bar's cross-sections were optimised to minimise the latter two.
+Besides, the absolute vertical displacement was always maximal at node $2$, except for $17$ out of $1000$ simulations where the maximal absolute displacement was observed at node $3$, but was never critical (that is, was always $<11\mm$).
+Thus, we reduced the model's response to the vertical displacement $\Delta$ of node $2$: